Daffodils symbolize hope.

 This Valentine’s Day, plant a bulb of love in your heart to bloom in spring.

-Sending Violet and her family love as they depart to live near a real – not chalk – ocean!
+I am sending this special family love as they depart to live near a real – not chalk – ocean!

-Sunshine envelops the longest day of the year.
-Here, at the farthest western edge of the Eastern Time zone, our day is bright and dusk is long.
-The hour tops, and time stands still.
+Here at the far western edge of the Eastern Time Zone, our day is bright and dusk is long coming.
+The hour tops, and for a brief bright moment, time stands still.

-Spring’s last bright breath is a moment of meditation; collecting mindful energy required to produce the bountiful blessings of the season to come.
+Spring’s last bright breath is a moment of purposeful meditation, collecting the mindful energy required to produce bountiful blessings for us all within the season to come.

 Find a way to share love with everyone you meet, leaving behind a trail of hearts as you go.

 In the words of Maya Angelou, “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

-The Tortoise breed has unique coloring and a chatty vocabulary.
-Mine is a mottled mix of brown and black; the tips of her toes are cardboard brown with a patch of pure white over her heart.
-In retrospect I see that as a sign; caring for her heart has helped mine.
+The Tortoise breed displays a mottled mix of brown and black coloring.
+Her toes are cardboard brown, with a patch of pure white over her heart.
+In retrospect, I see that as a sign.

 Cracked at the first stroke, recast twice, then hidden during the 1777 British occupation of Philadelphia, the Liberty Bell endures as a symbol of the possibilities a very big dream can bring.